race-on/webpage/source/registration.md

 For any queries, please contact Valeriu Balaban at vbalaban@usc.edu

-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLScBMsZpJmmiKrmUt6soIjgiEp8LYN9IyBB5G3qPZrkSvRAF5A/viewform?embedded=true" width="640" height="2293" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>
+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLScBMsZpJmmiKrmUt6soIjgiEp8LYN9IyBB5G3qPZrkSvRAF5A/viewform?embedded=true" width="640" height="2393" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

 **After submission of the form, please scroll up to see the confirmation message.
-You should also receive an email confirmation. ** -->
+You should also receive an email confirmation.**

+If the form above is not loading use the following [link](https://forms.gle/pjqA95PvZpaqvpCW6).

 <!-- # Registration Closed -->